pupilfirst/wd201-scripts/todo-user-interface/interface-to-delete-to-do/README.md

 ```
 Great!
 The icon is now visible.

 But the problem is, it's always visible.
-A better user experience would be to show the delete icon only when user hovers over the To-Do item.
+A better user experience would be to show the delete icon only when the user hovers over the To-Do item.
 For that, we have to write some custom CSS.

 To hide the *delete* link by default, we will add the `hidden` class to the `<a>` tag.
 ```html